 While Pirates climbed to fourth place in the Premiership standings, with their fifth win from 10 league matches this season, United continued to struggle in 10th position, after going down in their sixth defeat of the campaign.

 “We missed a few chances, and we’ve got to put those away, but I don’t know where the six minutes of extra time came from.
+We had two minutes in the first half and six in the second, which makes it difficult when you’ve got your backs against the wall, and you’re down to 10 men.

 “It’s disappointing because we played well and deserved more than we got, but that’s football for you.”